NEWS & NOTEWORTHY INFORMATION

 2. A Scandi type primary grind with a secondary bevel.

 For most BUSHCRAFT enthusiasts, the full flat Scandi grind is the preferred grind.
 This type of grind can be made shaving sharp using flat Japanese whetstones.
 The first few sharpening sessions can be take some time, but it becomes less so thereafter.
-For some, sharpening the Scandi grind comes easy, for others however, the learning curve can be steep and frustrating.
+For some, sharpening the Scandi grind comes easy, while for many, it can take some time to become proficient.

-Before you opt to have a knife with a true flat Scandi grind, it is recommended that you have (or able to buy) the right equipment to sharpen such a knife.
+THE SCANDI GRIND: Before you opt to have a knife with a true flat Scandi grind, it is recommended that you have (or able to buy) the right equipment to sharpen such a knife.
 Japanese type Whetstones don't come cheap, but I found that the cheapest way is to buy a combination stone of say 1000/3000 grit grade for maintaining the cutting edge in good order.
 A 250/800 stone might be needed if you accidently nick the edge as it'll speed up the process of flattening the grind sufficiently and move on to the finer grade stone.
-There really is no need to spend silly money on Japanese type whetstones as there are many cheaper alternatives on eBay that do just as good a job.
+There really is no need to spend silly money on original Japanese type whetstones as there are many cheaper alternatives on eBay that do just as good a job.
 I do not recommend any other type of materials apart from Ceramic stones/rods.
-For a proper clean shaving sharp cutting edge, Japanese type Whetstones are best.
+For a proper clean shaving sharp cutting edge, Japanese type whetstones are best.
 There are some easy to follow videos on YouTube and even if you're inexperienced, as long as you take your time and check your work often, you'll be fine.
 Determination and perseverance will pay off in the end.
 Sharpening should never be a a hurried affair, so plan ahead.
 I'm one of those odd bods who actually likes sharpening and can spend hours at it.
-If you're not the dedicated type and haven't got the determination and patience to spend an hour or two sharpening your knife using Whetstones, than a Scandi grind is not for you!
-There's not such thing as a quick, few minutes' worth, sharpening session...
+If you're not the dedicated type and haven't got the determination and patience to spend an hour or two sharpening your knife using whetstones, than a Scandi grind might not be the right grind/cutting edge for you.
+There's not such thing as a quick, few minutes' worth of sharpening session when it comes to a Scandi grind...

-For most people who enjoy the outdoors, fishing, hunting etc., a knife with a secondary grind (bevel) tends to suit them best.
-This on account that this type of cutting edge is very common as most commercially made sporting knives, folders, kitchen/butchers' knives etc., come with this type of grind as standard.
-This type of grind can vary in depth into the blade, from a micro bevel to a few millimetres at a steeper angle than the primary grind along its entire length.
-Normally, this type of grind is applied as a secondary bevel to hollow ground blades, but it can be just as easily applied to other types of primary grinds, including a zero ground Scandi type grind.
-The idea behind applying a secondary bevel at a steeper angle is to strengthen the cutting edge and thus make it less prone to accidental chipping.
-Sharpening a knife with a secondary bevel is normally much quicker than sharpening a Scandi grind and the learning curve is nowhere as steep!
+THE SECONDARY TYPE GRIND: For most people who enjoy the outdoors, fishing, hunting etc., a knife with a secondary grind cutting edge tends to suit them best.
+This, on account that this type of cutting edge is very common.
+Almost all commercially made sporting knives, folders, kitchen/butchers' knives etc., come with this type of grind as standard.
+This type of grind can vary in depth into the blade, from a micro bevel to an extended two to three millimetres at a steeper angle than the primary grind along its entire length.
+Most commonly, this type of grind is applied as a secondary bevel to hollow ground blades, but it can be just as easily applied to other types of grinds, including a zero ground Scandi type grind.
+The main reason for applying a secondary bevel at a steeper angle is to strengthen the cutting edge and thus make it less prone to accidental chipping.
+When done right, a secondary bevel is stronger and much easier to maintain.
+Sharpening a knife with a secondary bevel is normally much quicker than sharpening a Scandi grind and the learning curve can be rather short and hassle free.

 So which cutting edge is best for you?
 The choice is entirely yours no matter which knife model you settle for.
 There's plenty of information available online about types of grinds and sharpening.
 You can check out my 'Articles' page for details about types of grinds, sharpening etc.

-Rest assured that no matter which cutting edge you opt for when commissioning a knife from me, you can bet your bottom dollar that it'll have a very keen cutting edge and very likely to be one of the sharpest, if not the sharpest knife, you'll have ever had the pleasure of owning.
+Rest assured that no matter which knife I make you, regardless of the cutting edge you opt for, you can bet your bottom dollar that it'll have a very keen cutting edge and very likely to be one of the sharpest, if not the sharpest knife, you'll have ever had the pleasure of owning.

 FIXED ANGLE SHARPENING SYSTEMS